 Focus on the fangs!

 There is a difference between fighting the good fight and solving the actual conflict.
-I have spent most of my life in a pitched battle with my traumas and addictions.
+I spent over a decade of my life in a pitched battle with my traumas and addictions.
 It was a good and worthy battle, but ‘fighting the good fight’ creates an identity of struggle and conflict – or always avoiding stress and conflict.

 This is like a plague in the modern world.